markus7800/Connect4-Strong-Solver/README.md

 ### 7 x 6 Solution

-Here are some statistics for the strong solution of the 7 x 6 board.
+Here are some statistics for the strong solution of the 7 x 6 board from the perspective of the first player.
+If ply is odd, then terminal positions are won otherwise lost for the first player.

 |   ply |    states (won) |   states (drawn) |   states (lost) |   states (total) |   states (terminal) |   nodes (won) |   nodes (drawn) |   nodes (lost) |   nodes (total) |   nodes (won+drawn+lost) |
 |------:|----------------:|-----------------:|----------------:|-----------------:|--------------------:|--------------:|----------------:|---------------:|----------------:|-------------------------:|